Beetroot in Pregnancy – Benefits, Risks, and Recipes

 How to Add Beetroot to Your Pregnancy Diet?

-Once the morning sickness and nausea subsides, you’ll be able to eat without feeling the urge to throw up.
+Once the morning sickness and nausea subside, you’ll be able to eat without feeling the urge to throw up.
 This is when you can start adding beets, along with other vegetables, to your diet.
-Eating beetroot in the second trimester is a great way to stack up on the nutrients that promote a healthy pregnancy and childbirth.
+Eating beetroot in the second trimester is a great way to stock up on the nutrients that promote a healthy pregnancy and childbirth.
 Here are some ways to add beetroot to your pregnancy diet.

 - Bake the beetroot with other vegetables or eat them roasted.